Seed Library

 How do I order seeds?

 All orders for seeds are placed through an online google form (see links at the top of this page).
 You may choose up to 25 different seed packets/varieties using this form.
 It will require your name, email, library card number, phone number, and your desired library location for pick up.
 Unfortunately, we do not have the funds to ship seeds to users.
 Because of the high demand for certain seed varieties, the seed of your choice may be unavailable by the time your order is filled.
-If this happens, we will substitute another comparable seed variety if we are able, based on your answer in the order form concerning substitutions.
+If this happens, we will substitute another comparable seed variety if we are able.
 If you order more than 25 varieties, we will choose which 25 you receive.
-We currently only offer 1 packet per variety.
+We currently only offer 1 packet per variety, with the ability to request an additional packet for two choices.
 Special requests may be honored by emailing us.

 What does the information on my seed packet mean?

 When you receive your order, your seed packets will most likely be hand-written by someone who has repackaged your seeds.
 Your plant name will be at the top, with the variety labeled underneath.
 At the bottom of the seed packet you will see the company that the seed originated from.
 This information is the most helpful if you are looking for directions on how to plant the seed and care for the plant.
-Links to all of the donating seed companies above are the best route to finding your seed packet information.
+Links to all of the donating seed companies above are the best route to finding your specific seed packet information.
 All seed packets, starting in 2024, will also have the year stamped or written on every packet.
 This information indicates the seed is new to the seed library for that year, and does not necessarily mean it was harvested for that year.
-If there is no year, it is a variety that we have left from the previous year.
-If your seed is organic, it will have “organic” stamped on it, as well as “heirloom” for heirloom varieties.
-Some seeds have special requirements, such as “pre-soak seeds” or “refrigerate seeds” stamped on them, which mean you will have better germination if you follow these methods prior to sowing.
-Another stamp “surface sow needs light to germinate” indicates the seeds must be planted on the surface to grow.
-Although we do our best to get each variety stamped if needed, we recommend you refer to the companies instructions for each variety prior to planting.
-Most of our seeds from this year will have photos of the seed packets available online.
-Visit the Roaring Spring Community Library Facebook page and view Photo Albums to find these photo collections.
-If you cannot find the photo you are looking for, email us at to see if we can locate the seed packet for you.
+We recommend you refer to the companies instructions for each variety prior to planting.

 How many seeds are in each packet?